Standing closet with open drawers filled with clothes, shoe rack, tote boxes

 7. Use a tote to carry bathroom supplies

-Sharing a bathroom with a floor or a troupe of roommates isn’t easy.
-If you don’t want to end up paying for someone else’s shampoo, the best solution is an organized tote.
+Sharing a bathroom with a floor or a troupe of roommates and floormates isn’t easy.
+If you don’t want to end up paying for someone else’s shampoo, the best solution is to keep an organized tote you can bring to and from the bathroom with you.
 Keep it compact and in your closet so you can always grab it when you need it.

 Related: A List of the Most Important Things to Bring to College

 Electronics are one of your biggest expenses in college.
-Between your smartphone, laptop, tablet, and more, your electronics are even more expensive than your textbooks.
-An easy way to save the cash is to buy a used laptop or tablet.
-But cord accidents are always a risk.
+Between your phone, laptop, tablet, and more, devices are even more expensive than textbooks.
+An easy way to save cash is to buy a used laptop or tablet, but regardless if your devices are new or used, you should prioritize protection.
 We’ve all been there—cords get tangled and damaged and need to be replaced.
+Or messy cords result in a dropped device.
 Keep your cables organized quickly and cheaply with binder clips.
-Sticking a few to the side of your desk keeps your cords organized, untangled, and most importantly, off the crowded floor where they can be trampled.
+Sticking a few to the side of your desk keeps your cords organized, untangled, and most importantly, off the crowded floor where they can be tripped over.

 9. Ditch the car

 The best thing you can do to save on expenses in college is to take public transit.
 Car payments, insurance, repairs, and gas all cost money.
 Many schools also charge extra for parking privileges.
 And finding space?
 Parking on a busy college campus is not practical most of the time.
-Save yourself the money and the trouble; skip the hassle of finding the right place to put your car and leave it at home.
+Save yourself the money and the trouble; skip the hassle of finding the right place to put it and leave your car at home.

 10. DIY whenever possible